Brexit and house prices: the property survival guide

 Investing in buy-to-let

-Brexit or no, times are tough for landlords and they are about to get worse when the new financial year begins on April 5th 2019.
+Brexit or no, times are tough for landlords, especially since the new financial year began on April 5th 2019.
 Be aware of new charges and changes to mortgage interest tax relief for commercial buy-to-let landlords then read on to see how Brexit could impact your interests.

 - Always invest for the long term to limit how much you are affected by fluctuations in rental yields (the annual rent as a percentage of the value of the property, which indicates how much money you can make on it).
 Yields have fallen in areas where there are high property prices, such as London, but how much a property is worth is likely to go up in the long term.
 There may also be opportunities to buy investment properties for less than before.

 - Make sure you could still afford to own and maintain your buy-to-let property during leaner times – if you have extended vacant periods or expensive repairs that need doing for example.